Trending Pages

 An Academic Look at PTW

-Whether used with the meaning "Pay to Win," "Play To Win," or "Professional Time Waster," PTW is classified as a cyber term, because some of its characters are used as substitutes for letters.Cyber terms were introduced to reduce the number of key strokes required to type the word.
+Whether used with the meaning "Pay to Win," "Play To Win," or "Professional Time Waster," PTW is classified as an internet slang term because some of its characters are used as substitutes for letters."Slang terms" were introduced to reduce the number of key strokes required to type the word.
 However, since the arrival of predictive texting and keyboards on mobile devices, this efficiency is no longer required.
-Nevertheless, cyber terms are still regularly used to make messages more entertaining or to express individuality.
+Nevertheless, "slang terms" are still regularly used to make messages more entertaining or to express individuality.

 Using Numbers in Texts